We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - boosting brain function

 - helping with symptoms of anxiety and depression

 Other herbal teas

 Although there isn’t clinical research to back up the claims, advocates of alternative medicine suggest the following teas might be beneficial for people experiencing depression:

 According to the American Psychiatric Association, about 1 in 6 people will experience depression at some time in their lives.

 You might find that drinking tea helps, but don’t attempt to treat depression on your own.
 Without effective, professional guidance, depression can become severe.

-Discuss your consumption of herbal tea with your doctor as, among other considerations, some herbs can interact with medications you have been prescribed and negatively affect your health.
+Discuss your consumption of herbal tea with your doctor.
+Some herbs can interact with medications you’re taking and could negatively affect your health.